 Route Explorer™ application, part of Blue Planet Route Optimization and Analysis products, is the industry’s leading IP/MPLS route analytics software, designed for network engineers, architects, planners, peering analysts, and operations teams responsible for today’s complex, mission-critical service provider and enterprise networks.
 It provides management visibility into routing behavior for all IGP and BGP protocols, Layer 2/3 VPNs, traffic engineering tunnels, segment routing and multicast with real-time monitoring, historical reporting, and what-if modeling capabilities.

 By passively monitoring the routing protocols that direct the flow of traffic throughout the network, ROA Route Explorer application constructs the routers’ view of the network, computing and displaying topology changes and routes in real time.
 It provides visibility into the dynamic routing operations across the entire network, enabling fast identification and resolution of difficult-to-diagnose problems, effective and trouble-free maintenance, and the ability to easily and accurately plan for network changes and optimization.
-Furthermore, it is the foundation for the industry's first independent closed-loop automation platform for core IP/MPLS networks.
+Furthermore, it is the foundation for the industry's most comprehensive service lifecycle automation portfolio for core IP/MPLS networks.

 Understand how IGP/BGP routing path changes affect service performance in real time